 Here’s the thing – I would LOVE to hear from you.
 It would make my heart happy.

 If you have a Queenslander, I want to see it, warts and all.
 I’ve started a series called “Real Life” and that’s where I interview (face-to-face or by email; whatever works) people about their houses and how they fell in love with Queenslanders.
-If you are interested, send me an email (email@example.com) or a PM on Instagram (@queenslanderhomes).
+If you are interested, send me an email (firstname.lastname@example.org) or a DM on Instagram (@queenslanderhomes).

 Got a topic you are interested in?
 I’m really good at research and I love to do it (nerd alert) so let me know what you are interested in and I’ll see what I can find.
 I’m open to any suggestions or ideas that you have.